Atlas der Neederlanden: Map collection

 The Atlas der Neederlanden contains maps of large sizes.
-Most atlases from the 17th and 18th century don’t have large maps because these didn’t fit in the bound volumes.
+Most atlases from the 17th and 18th century do not have large maps because these didn't fit in the bound volumes.
 The Atlas der Neederlanden forms an exception.
 The large-scale maps were folded to fit in the atlas and several wall maps of 4, 12 and 25 sheets were bound separately.
 The multi-sheet wall maps were popular decorations and therefore rarely preserved well.
 Because the separate sheets were bound and kept in the atlas, they remained in good condition with their lively colours still preserved.

 The atlas has nine volumes.
 Each volume is about a different part of the Netherlands: